UNINETTSigma2/documentation/apps/proj.md

 ## Running PROJ

-To load a PROJ module, run in the terminal

-    module load PROJ/<version>

-Run `module avail` to see the complete list of available versions.
-The table below lists the available versions.

 | Module     | Version     |
 | :------------- | :------------- |
 | PROJ |4.9.3-foss-2017a <br>4.9.3-intel-2017a <br>4.9.3-intel-2017b <br>|

+To see available versions when logged into Fram issue command

+    module spider proj

+To use PROJ type

+    module load PROJ/<version>

+specifying one of the available versions.

 ## License Information